21 Stages. 3383km

 The ultimate sporting challenge, one week ahead of the pros!

-Cycle the entire 2020 Tour de France route from Nice to Paris.
+Cycle the entire Tour de France route from Brittany to Paris.
 Sporting challenges don’t come any bigger or better than this.
-You will tackle the punchy Grand Depart, the stunning Provencal stages, the Pyrenees, the flat coastal drama, the middle mountains, the even bigger mountains, the time trial and the finale into Paris.
+You will tackle the flat, the mountains, the even bigger mountains, the time trials and the finale into Paris.
 Surviving this gruelling challenge will give you a real insight into the life of a pro-rider.
-The sense of achievement from completing the Grand Loop challenge cannot be underestimated.
+The sense of achievement from completing the Grand Loop challenge cannot be overestimated.

 Emily, Lead Cyclist: